EdwinBoos/webassembly-try/README.md

 # webassembly-test
-A webassembly performance test vs default js.
+A webassembly performance test vs native js.

     1. A c file was created with a add method which simply returns a+b (run.c)